jmsbutcher/mastermind/README.md

 The game starts with a randomly-generated 4-digit code.
 You have 10 tries to guess the code.
 After each guess, you receive feedback symbols representing correct digits and correct positions
+Use these symbols as clues to help guess the code